replikation/poreCov/README.md

 ## What is this Repo?

 * general nCov analysis workflows collection for the JUH
+* a few handy QC and plots are included to decrease post analytic "downtime"

 ## Workflows

 + for live basecalling use [this repos](https://github.com/replikation/docker_pipelines)
 + currently:
-    + use artic workflow for genome construction
+    + **use artic workflow** for genome construction
-    + use augur to analyse nCov19 genomes afterwards (either from artic results or use you own fastas)
+    + **use augur to analyse nCov19 genomes afterwards** (either from artic results or use you own fastas)

 ### Current implementations and a few planned features

 * [x] [artic](https://github.com/artic-network/fieldbioinformatics) via nanopore
     * [x] single flongle input (one fastq file of a sample)
+        * [x] read coverage plots to validate PCR product coverage for genome construction
-    * [ ] demultiplex, barcoded fastq input
+    * [x] demultiplex, barcoded fastq input
 * [ ] metagenomic approach via nanopore
 * [ ] direct DNA sequencing via nanopore
 * [ ] direct RNA sequencing via nanopore
 * [x] Reference based sample comparision
-    * [x] mafft based comparison (WIP time interference is missing here - use augur for now)
+    * [x] mafft based comparison (NO time interference! - serves nly for a quick data check)
     * [x] augur based comparision, see also [Link](https://nextstrain.org/help/coronavirus/SARS-CoV-2)
-    * [x] time / location calc. inclusion
+        * [x] timetree / location calc. inclusion
-* [x] toytree vis
+* [x] toytree vis plot

 ## Installation